 If you’re keen to see some of Banff’s most striking geological features, you should venture down The Hoodoo Trail, a pleasant, forested trail by the Bow River.
 The trail is 4.6-km one-way, but you’ll be coming back the way you went, so you choose the length!

-Access: Surprise Corner viewpoint parking lot on Tunnel Mountain Drive.
+Access: Surprise Corner viewpoint parking lot on Tunnel Mountain Drive, or a 1.6 km walk from downtown Banff at Surprise Corner.

 3. Marsh Loop

 Whether it’s early-season or summer at its best, birdwatchers will want to add the Marsh Loop to their list.
-This short hike through a natural marshland (don’t worry – you’re mostly walking on boardwalks!) is one of the best places in Banff to watch birds, as well as butterflies and dragonflies.
+This short hike through a natural marshland (don’t worry – you’re mostly walking on boardwalks!) is one of the best places in Banff to watch birds, butterflies, and dragonflies.

-Access: Near the Cave & Basin National Historic Site
+Access: Near the Cave & Basin National Historic Site, 2 km walk from downtown Banff.

 4. Sundance Canyon Trail

 This pleasant trail takes you along the Bow River, past incredible views of the Mt.
 Edith and the Sawback Range, and to the base of Sundance Canyon.
-You’ll be sharing the trail with horses and bikes for the first while, but in the quiet of the canyon you can take some time to explore on your own.
-You’ll see a 2.5-km trail that loops past the canyon and back to the Sundance Canyon Trail, but it may be too snowy for hiking.
+You’ll be sharing the trail with horses and bikes for the first while, but in the quiet of the canyon, you can take some time to explore on your own.
+You’ll see a 1.6 km trail that loops past the canyon and back to the Sundance Canyon Trail, but it may be too snowy for hiking.

 Access: The Cave and Basin National Historic Site